TiliaceaeSU/PriCDR/README.md

 ## Citation

-If you find the code useful, please consider citing the following paper:
+If you find the code useful, please cite us as:

 ```tex
 @inproceedings{chen2022differential,